The Career of a Guitarist

 Segovia was Andalusian and a Spaniard.
 That translates into incredibly stubborn and poetic.
 Then, of course, he was also a man.

-In the past two centuries the music profession has undergone some of its most dramatic changes.
-Musicians in turn, have had to cope with some almost inhuman situation, or to be more precise, unmusical situations both instrumentally and in their lifestyles in order to cope with these changes.
+In the past two centuries, the music profession has undergone some of its most dramatic changes.
+Musicians, in turn, have had to cope with some almost inhuman situations or to be more precise, unmusical situations both instrumentally and in their lifestyles in order to cope with these changes.
 There are some historical facts that have certainly played a key part in reshaping musical life.
-The always more diminished role of the Church, and spiritual life in general, in secular matters is definitely one of the most influential.
+The always more diminished role of the Church, and spiritual life in general, in secular matters, is definitely one of the most influential.
 The one thing that has not changed is human vanity.
-Vanity, ego, moi etc., are in a way, survival instruments.
+Vanity, ego, "moi", etc., are in a way, survival instruments.
 When these are untamed or out of control, then the result is a monster.
 This is so much true that I spent my first 14 years as a guitarist thinking that success or personal achievement and prestige were to be measured according to the amount of "fame" or public recognition that the profession carried with it.
-What an horror !
+What a horror!